Line Renaud: Career

-Music career

 Line Renaud made her national debut on Radio Luxembourg, singing on a Sunday morning program.
 After signing a contract with Pathe Marconi, she recorded "Ma Cabane au Canada", written by Loulou Gasté, which won le Grand Prix du Disque.
 She also sang with Yves Montand in the Théâtre de l'Etoile.
 She toured Europe and Africa extensively, came back to Paris to star at the ABC, and recorded numerous adaptations of American songs such as "Ma petite folie", "Étoile des neiges" and "Le Chien dans la vitrine".

 In 1954, while performing at Moulin Rouge, she met Bob Hope and subsequently appeared in five episodes of The Bob Hope Show in the US.
 During this trip, she also sang in the Waldorf Astoria (New York) and the Cocoanut Grove (Los Angeles), appeared on Johnny Carson, Dinah Shore and Ed Sullivan shows and recorded with Dean Martin the songs "Relax-Ay-Voo" and "Two Sleepy People".

 In 1959, she started a four-year run of Plaisir de Paris for Henri Varna and then went on to perform in a Las Vegas show at Dunes from 1963 to 1965.
 In 1966 she returned to Paris and the Casino de Paris starring in a new show, Desir de Paris.
 In 1968, she returned to Las Vegas for a number of performances.
 In France, in 1973 she created an American show which she toured for two years around the country.
 She then helped Casino de Paris, threatened by closing, by putting on a show called ‘Paris – Line’ with Loulou Gasté, which ran for four years.

 In the 1980s, she starred in a TV show Telle est Line for Antenne 2 and recorded songs in English and French.
 At Casino de Paris, she put on a one-off show which retraced her forty-year career.
 Also, in 1981, she served as an unofficial on-air "guide" for Merv Griffin when he taped "The Merv Griffin Show" in Paris, and in 1982 she was a guest on Perry Como's Christmas special in Paris.
 In 1989, she toured around Japan as part of a festival which marked the bicentennial of the French Revolution.

+In 2022, aged 94, she starred as Madeleine in the film Driving Madeleine with Dany Boon.